-When planning a QuIP study there are a number of different elements that can be altered in the methodology to meet the specific requirements of the project being assessed.
-Why is a QuIP study being considered, by whom, and how they will use the evidence it generates alongside information from other sources?
-This will influence what other data might be needed, how the timing and sampling strategies will overlap, and who will be involved in each stage.
+When planning a QuIP study there are several different elements that can be altered in the methodology to meet the specific requirements of the project being assessed.
+Questions to consider include, why is a QuIP study being considered, by whom, and how they will use the evidence it generates alongside information from other sources?
+This will influence decisions about what other data might be needed, how the timing and sampling strategies will overlap, whether blindfolding is desirable or achievable, and who will be involved in each stage.
 The next section considers these questions and how to plan for a QuIP study.